The Timing Conflict

 Auto-dismiss solves the sighted user's problem: toasts go away on their own.
 But a 4-second timer is hostile if the user is still reading.
 The fix: pause the timer when the user is engaged.

-We extracted a ToastCard component that manages its own lifecycle with
+I extracted a ToastCard component that manages its own lifecycle with

 three refs: